radeonxray/UFO-Exam/README.md

 Also note in the picture that the React.Component has "to know" what interfaces are going to be used in the class and its state.
 This caused a lot confusion for most of the team members in the beginning, since they all of a sudden couldn't make simple array of objects like they had been used to in _JS_.

-The tradeoff however, has been the fact that the team has spent less time debugging for variables that have gone "bad" and perhaps mutated into other types than originally intended, while also avoiding un-instantiated variables.
+The tradeoff has been that the team has spent less time debugging for variables that have gone "bad" and perhaps mutated into other types than originally intended, while also avoiding un-instantiated variables.

-One of the simple _JS_ operations that suddenly slightly increased in complexity in _TS_, was when trying to get data from a simple inputfield.
+One of the simple _JS_ operations that slightly increased in complexity in _TS_, was when trying to get data from a simple inputfield.

 ![alt_text](/BlogAssignment/tsOnChange.png)